Filson Sintered Nickel

 Filson sintered nickel is highly resistant to temperature and can be used in tough thermal conditions with heat up to 800 – 1200°C, even much higher than the popular stainless steel material which can resist high temperature up to 600°C.

 Another important benefit provided by Filson sintered nickel filter is its excellent corrosion resistance to highly corrosive fluids, such as hydrochloric acid and sulfuric acid.
 Meanwhile, the sintered nickel filter can easily meet the seawater desalination and chemical liquid filtration.

 Filson has a complete sintered nickel production line to guarantee a timely and adequate supply for your needs.
+If you need sintered metal filters of other materials, such as sintered stainless steel filter, sintered titanium filter, sintered bronze filter, etc, we can also provide you with high-quality products.
 Contact Filson today, and we are willing to have a cooperate with you sincerely.